yydszg/warp/README_EN.md

 * * *

 ## Update Information
+2025.09.10 menu.sh v3.1.8 Enhance the script's compatibility with Arch Linux and EndeavourOS systems.

 2025.08.24 menu.sh v3.1.7 1.
 Added support for installing Warp on Ubuntu 24.04 and later versions.
 Thanks to the solution provided by community member [Michaol]; 2.
 Added support for Client installation on Debian 13.
 Thanks to the feedback from user [ainp]

 2025.08.11 menu.sh v3.1.6 / warp-go.sh v1.2.4 Remove best endpoint feature to adapt to official adjustments;